compute adf command

 The first column of array values is the angle-related ordinate, either the angle in degrees or radians, or the cosine of the angle.
 Each subsequent pair of columns gives the first and second kinds of ADF for a specific set of (itypeN,jtypeN,ktypeN).
 The values in the first ADF column are normalized numbers >= 0.0, whose integral w.r.t. the ordinate is 1, i.e. the first ADF is a normalized probability distribution.
 The values in the second ADF column are also numbers >= 0.0.
 They are the cumulative density distribution of angles per atom.
 By definition, this ADF is monotonically increasing from zero to a maximum value equal to the average total number of angles per atom satisfying the ADF criteria.

 The ADF is not computed for neighbors outside the force cutoff, since processors (in parallel) don’t know about atom coordinates for atoms further away than that distance.
 If you want an ADF for larger distances, you can use the rerun command to post-process a dump file and set the cutoff for the potential to be longer in the rerun script.
-Note that in the rerun context, the force cutoff is arbitrary, since you aren’t running dynamics and thus are not changing your model.
+Note that in the rerun context, the force cutoff is arbitrary, since you are not running dynamics and thus are not changing your model.

 The keyword default is ordinate = degree.